dictation-toolbox/Caster/docs/meta/Caster_FAQ.md

         You could disable all the starter rules and create your own with Caster as a framework.

-4. **Why does the Caster use obscure or strange words for command names?**
+4. **Why does Caster use obscure or strange words for command names?**

       Typically speech recognition engines are great with sentences not short commands.
 Basically the general vocabulary is too ambiguous for speech recognition engines to discern between words that are phonetically close and how they are pronounced.
 Think of how similar "end", "and", "n" and "m" sound, and if that's all you heard and did not know the context of it being in a sentence.
 Words that are phonetically distinct from each other increase speech recognition accuracy.